NL12143/Microsoft365DSC/README.md

 or container) which can communicate back remotely to Microsoft 365 via remote API calls (therefore requires internet connectivity)

-## Qucik Install
+## Quick Install

-To acquire the latest bits of the module from a machine that has internet connectivity, run the following PowerShell v5, as an admin:
+To acquire the latest bits of the module from a machine that has internet connectivity, run the following PowerShell v5, as an ADMIN:

 ```PowerShell
 Install-Module -Name Microsoft365DSC -Scope AllUsers -Force